 - Manager Tennant Creek Regional Office (TCRO) 2012

 - Coordinator Employment and Enterprise 2014

 - Manager Native Title 2015

 - Senior Policy Officer 2015

 - Manager Policy 2017

 - Manager Regional Services Unit (RSU) 2019

 - Chief Executive Officer 2019 and 2021

 - Executive Manager Policy Governance 2020

-- Acting Executive Manager Policy and Governance -2021

-The aim of the Aboriginal Development Program (ADG) is to support and strengthen professional development commitment to Aboriginal staff.
+The aim of the Aboriginal Development Program is to support and strengthen professional development commitment to Aboriginal staff.
 The focus is on providing training, taking into account the realistic aspirations of, and potential opportunities for each participant as well as the future needs and seeks to:

-- Build the internal capacity. - Support staff in professional development in a unique Central Australian operating environment. - Senior Aboriginal staff to pass on their knowledge and wisdom to the younger staff, and for junior staff to aspire to senior positions.
+- Build the internal capacity. - Support staff in professional development in a unique Central Australian operating environment in Central Australia. - Senior Aboriginal staff to pass on their knowledge and wisdom to the younger staff, and for junior staff to aspire to senior positions.

-The previous ADG Program T&D process, consisting of four (4) main stages of Selection, Training, Implementation and Review has been re-assessed in 2021/22.
+The previous ADG Program T&D process, consisting of four (4) main stages of Selection, Training, Implementation and Review will be re-assessed during 2021/22.